 Each day, students gather in UChicago's dining halls to eat, relax, and build community over great food.
 Learn more about UChicago Dining, take a look at current menus, and see how dietary needs are accommodated.

-Each House has a designated House Table in one of the three dining commons, a place for eating meals, but also for planning the next House excursion, continuing discussions that started in class, collaborating on assignments, and talking about any topic under the sun.
+Each House has a designated House Table in one of the four dining commons, a place for eating meals, but also for planning the next House excursion, continuing discussions that started in class, collaborating on assignments, and talking about any topic under the sun.
 From current events, to a tricky physics problem involving direct current, to the delicious currant scones you had at the last study break, it's all fair game in House table conversations.

 Having a House table means that whenever you decide to head to the dining hall, you'll have a place to sit among familiar faces.
 In a practical sense, the House table gives you a chance to interact with an even broader group of your peers than you otherwise would on a daily basis.